Clement-Jean/simd-go-POC/PROPOSAL.md

 etc.

 As mentionned, these build tags are optional.
 If not specified, we would resolve to the appropriate SIMD ISA available on the current OS and ARCH.
-However, I still think that these build tags are needed for deeper optimization.
-If we know that some instruction is more performant on a certain architecture, we should be able to enforce using it manually.
+However, I still think that these build tags are needed for deeper optimization and platform specific operations.
+If we know that some instruction is more performant or only available on a certain architecture, we should be able to enforce using it manually.

 Finally, having a build tag would let the developer choose at compile time which SIMD ISA to target and thus cross compile.
 We could write something similar to:

     $ go build -simd neon

 With this, we could take advantage of platform specific features and know at compile time the size of the vector registers (e.g. 128 or 256 bits).
-This would help us make better decisions for optimizations.
+This would help us make better decisions for optimizations on the compiler side.

 ### Compiler Intrinsics